ThatsTheEnd/horiba-python-sdk/docs/source/icl_api.md

 ### <a id="ccd_getacquisitiondata"></a>ccd_getAcquisitionData

 Retrieves data from the last acquisition.
-The acquisition data is returned in ASCII text format as comma-separated XY values.
-The XY values for each acquisition and Region of Interest (ROI) are preceded by a header description string.

-The acquisition header description string consists of the following information
+The acquisition description string consists of the following information:
-- Acq. #: Acquisition number
+- acqIndex: Acquisition number
-- ROI #: Region of Interest number
+- roiIndex: Region of Interest number
-- xOrigin-#: ROI’s X Origin
+- xOrigin: ROI’s X Origin
-- yOrigin-#: ROI’s Y Origin
+- yOrigin: ROI’s Y Origin
-- xSize-#: ROI’s X Size
+- xSize: ROI’s X Size
-- ySize-#: ROI’s Y Size
+- ySize: ROI’s Y Size
-- xBin-#: ROI’s X Bin
+- xBinning: ROI’s X Bin
-- yBin-#: ROI’s Y Bin
+- yBinning: ROI’s Y Bin
-- @ ###: Timestamp.
-This is a timestamp that relates to the time when the all the programmed acquisitions have completed.
-The data from all programmed acquisitions are retrieve from the CCD after all acquisitions have completed, therefore the same header timestamp is used for all acquisitions.
+- Timestamp: This is a timestamp that relates to the time when the all the programmed acquisitions have completed.
+The data from all programmed acquisitions are retrieve from the CCD after all acquisitions have completed, therefore the same timestamp is used for all acquisitions.

 **Command Parameters:**
 >| parameter  | description   |